Skip to main content

 CNPG ships continuous WAL archives alongside base backups.
 Read the recoverable window straight off the Cluster:

-kubectl get cluster.postgresql.cnpg.io my-postgres -n my-project \
+kubectl get cluster.postgresql.cnpg.io my-postgres -n acme-production \

 -o jsonpath='floor: {.status.firstRecoverabilityPoint}{"\n"}last: {.status.lastSuccessfulBackup}{"\n"}'